-dog, although one could argue that we could have labeled non-human faces as well to account for this.
-Image 3 shows where the pose information greatly outperforms low level saliency because the heads are not found to be salient.
-In image 4, both AWS and Pose+AWS are not performing well, and it is interesting to note that both models miss another high level cue, text on the stomachs of the women.
+To determine where our combined model and bottom-up saliency diverge, we also plot the performance of Saliency vs. DWOC{PSG} in Fig. 8 on a per image basis.
+Image 1 is one where the saliency map does not pick up saccades in the direction of gaze.
+Image 2 shows where the pose model is aided by the gaze following from the human to the dog, although one could argue that we could have labeled non-human faces as well to account for this.
+Image 3 shows where the head pose information complements low level saliency because the heads are not found to be salient.
+In image 4, both Saliency and DWOC{PSG} are not performing well, and it is interesting to note that both models miss another cue, text on the stomachs of the women.
 Image 5 is one where both models are performing well, as the heads are salient already given low level statistical information.
-Image 6 is one where the AWS model picks up the major attended areas, but also many more unattended regions.
+Image 6 is one where the saliency model picks up the major attended areas, but also many more unattended regions.
 Overall, the combined model provides a small but consistent improvement over all fixations.